 ACKNOWLEDGMENTS

-We thank A. Farrell and K. Campbell, Jr., for allowing access to the Page Museum collection of birds.
-We thank K. Campbell, Jr., for his suggestions and help with this study, and for providing the Excel database of all the RLB bird collection.
+We thank A. Farrell and K. Campbell, Jr., for allowing access to the La Brea Tar Pits Museum collection of birds.
+We thank K. Campbell, Jr., for providing the Excel database of all the RLB bird collection.
 We thank C. Cicero of the University of California Museum of Vertebrate Zoology, and P. Capainolo, L. Garetano, and J. Cracraft of the American Museum of Natural History Department of Ornithology for allowing us to measure modern birds in their collections.
 We thank K. Long for helping us collect measurements.
-We thank R.A.
-White, J.M.
-Hoffman, and S.G.
-LucasR.L.
+We thank R.L.
 Sullivan and S. Emslie for reviewing the manuscript.
 Prothero is grateful to the late L. Marcus for teaching him biometrics, and for also introducing him to the wonders of Rancho La Brea.

 References